Jean-Baptiste Bouchardon: Stone sculptures

-In 1703, he sculped in stone from Tonnerre the statues of Saint Peter and Paul the Apostle for the Saint-Pierre-ès-Liens de Riceys-Bas church.
+In 1703, he sculpted in stone from Tonnerre the statues of Saint Peter and Paul the Apostle for the Saint-Pierre-ès-Liens de Riceys-Bas church.
 In 1709 he had sculpted the mausoleum of Jean Lenet, abbott of Notre-Dame de Châtillon abbey, in the Saint Anne chapel of the abbey church, at Châtillon-sur-Seine, now missing.

 If for reasons of economy, Jean-Baptiste Bouchardon often carved in wood, he made stone sculptures for the altar of the convent church of the Ursulines of Chaumont in 1712, whose design is still preserved.
 The different elements exist but have been dispersed in different buildings.
 The whole was paid 13,400 livres.

 Between 1716 and 1720, together with his son Edmé, he created the sculptures for the portal of the Saint-Étienne de Dijon abbey.
 The sculptures disappeared from the church and the bas-relief of the martyrdom of St. Stephen was moved above the portal of the Saint-Bénigne Cathedral.

 In Dijon, he also signed a contract in 1718 with the Ursulines for two oak wooden altars for two new chapels in their church.
 The contract was also signed by François Dussaussoy, "master sculptor in Dijon", who had been a Bouchardon worker.
 Bouchardon committed himself to carving in stone the representations of Saint Augustine and Saint Joseph.
 He also executed two medallions.
 This work was paid for in 1725.

 In 1719, he made the mausoleums of Councillor Jehannin located in the Saint-Michel de Dijon church.
 In 1721, he signed the contract for the mausoleum of the Marquis of Rennepont for the church of Roches-Bettaincourt, now missing.

 Between 1732 and 1737, there was an exchange of 16 letters between Bouchardon and the Marquis d'Orménans concerning statues and busts that the Marquis had commissioned from the sculptor for his castle of Loulans.
 The Marquis complains about the slowness of construction and the quality of the stones.
 Bouchardon tired of the Marquis' complaints tried to have this contract cancelled.
 But the statues placed outside did not resist the frost.
 The last two statues were delivered to the Marquis in 1745 by Jacquette Bouchardon.

 For Joseph-Bernard Soyrot (1650-1730), he had executed busts placed on consoles in his house in Châtillon-sur-Seine.
 Those busts are gone.